-EHint: You could repeat the code between Case"Value" and End If as many times as needed, depending upon how many values that you wanted to validate against.
+i Hint: You could repeat the code between Case"Value" and End If as many times as needed, depending upon how many values that you wanted to validate against.
 You would simply modify the value, the validation condition, and the message as needed.

-• If a user types a value other than Repair or Clean in the Maintenance Type field, when the user enters ANY value in the Labor Cost field, the following message will be displayed: [Entered Value] is not a valid Repair Type.
+when the f a user types a value other than Repair or Clean in the Maintenance Type field, when the user enters ANY value in the Labor Cost field, the following message will be displayed: [Entered Value] is not a valid Repair Type.
 [Entered Value] will be replaced with the value that the user entered.
-The code that defines this behavior is: Case Else Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAI_REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.")
-End Select • If a user enters a value in the Labor Cost field without first selecting a value in the Maintenance Type field, the following message will be displayed: You must first select a Repair Type .
-The code that defines this behavior is: Else Return FieldValidationStatus.Failure("You must first select a Repair Type.")
-End If
+The code that defines this behavior s: Case Els Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAl_REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.")
+Mainten enters a value in the Labor Cost field without first selecting a value in the ance Type field, the following message will be displayed: You must first Repair Type.
+The code that defines this behavior is: Else Re End If eturn FieldValidationStatus.Failure("You must first select a Repair Type.") when the be displayed is: